 Using machine learning algorithms, we created the heart of BimLib 2.0, a CAD-independent platform that helps to estimate the cost of construction projects.

 I would like to thank you for your contribution to the development of BIMLIB platform for the comprehensive predictive assessment based on neural network technologies.
-BIMLIB is pleased to be partner of Apro and look forward to futher fruitful cooperation.
+BIMLIB is pleased to be a partner of Apro and look forward to a futher fruitful cooperation.

 - Development of model training mechanism and required API

 Machine learning technology is literally reforging our way of living.
 It’s an incredible tool, capable of autonomously creating forecast models from raw data.